-Give us an introduction of who you are, what you do (current role), for how long and how you started your career in the industry.
+Give us an introduction of who you are, what you do (current role) and for how long.
+Furthermore explain how you started your career in the industry.

-My name is Rob van Os, and my current role is security advisor for the CZ group, one of the largest health insurance companies in the Netherlands.
+I am Rob van Os, and my current role is security advisor for the CZ group.
+They are one of the largest health insurance companies in the Netherlands.
 I developed an interest in security whilst working as a systems administrator.
-My first job in the industry was as a security analyst and security engineer in a managed service provider.
+To start off, my first job was as a security analyst and security engineer in a managed service provider.
 As a security engineer, I was mainly involved in technical and functional deployments of on-prem SIEM solutions.
-After this, I spent a few years as a security consultant to broaden my security knowledge.
+Following that I spent a few years as a security consultant to broaden my security knowledge.
 Eventually, I returned to security operations and worked for 7 years in the SOC of one of the largest banks in the Netherlands.
-At first, as a security specialist, later on as a team lead and finally as the Product Owner of the SOC.
+At first, as a security specialist, later on as a team lead and finally as the Product Owner of the Security Operations Centre.

 The SOC-CMM is the result of my Masters thesis, where I looked into how you could measure the capability maturity of a SOC.
-I did some research, but found out that there was no freely obtainable model that could be used as an extensive assessment to cover your security operations.
-This is why I created it myself and launched the website after I obtained my degree.
+I did research, but found out that there was no freely obtainable model that could be used as an extensive assessment to cover your security operations.
+So I created it myself, and I launched the website after I obtained my degree.

-The idea was to create a freely available tool that would let a SOC evaluate themselves, determine their strengths and weaknesses, and use that information to improve their security operations.
+My idea was to create a freely available tool that would let a SOC evaluate themselves and determine their strengths and weaknesses.
+As a result, they could use that information to improve their security operations.
 The model itself has already evolved a lot since its first inceptions.
-The basics are still the same, but the model was extended to include modern SOC services, the tool was greatly improved, alignment to NIST CSF was introduced, etc. The next step is the introduction of EDR to the technology stack to align it with the SOC visibility triad (augmented with SOAR).
-I also want to include detection engineering into the process area, as well as visibility and data source management.
+All the basics are still the same, but the model was extended to include modern SOC services.
+Then the tool was greatly improved and alignment to NIST CSF was introduced.
+In addition, it features MITRE ATT&CK visibility, detection engineering, adversary emulation and automated defence testing etc.

 What are the best scenarios where you can use the SOC-CMM assessment methodology?